YSJHYX/cse15l-lab-report3/labReport3.md

 In the previous code, we changed elements in the old array `arr` by assigning each element in `arr` with the data of elements in the new array `newArray`.
 So, we switched `arr` and `newArray` in line 4, and made this method return `newArray`.
 In this way, the bug was successfully fixed and both these two inputs can pass the test.

 ## Part 2 - Researching Commands: grep
-- -c: This prints only a count of the lines that match a pattern.
+- `-c`: This prints only a count of the lines that match a pattern.

 ```
 harry@HarrydeMacBook-Pro technical % grep -c -r "report" | head -n 10